 - Serves as a total reset for the family.
 Communication can resume slowly.

-- Ensures the child is focused on the therapy and peer group of the facility, not in attempts to get their friends to “rescue” them from local treatment.
+- Ensures the child is focused on the therapy and interactions of the distant facility.
+Removing the temptation to get their friends to “rescue” them from local treatment.

-- Improves accuracy of assessment– outpatient treatment relies on the child accurately recounting events, feelings, and behaviors sometimes days after, whereas at inpatient program assessment is in real-time.
+- Improves accuracy of assessment– outpatient treatment relies on the child accurately recounting events, feelings, and behaviors sometimes days after.
+At inpatient program assessment is in real-time.

 Making the Decision